microsoft/moaw/workshops/serverless-overview/workshop.md

 ## Create a resource group

 Let's start by creating the resource group for this Hand's On Lab.
+The resource group is a logical structure to store Azure components used to group your Azure resources.

 <div class="info" data-title="Information">